enkidevs/curriculum/lua/roblox-studio/tweening-service-i/tween-service-intro-ii.md

 ## Content

-Most developers tend to use **TweenService** instead of making loops.
-It is an animation tool that can be explained as **going from point A to point B**.
+Most developers tend to use `TweenService`.
+It is **an animation tool** that can be explained as **going from point A to point B**.
 However, what's interesting is that these *points do not necessarily have to be positions*.

 For instance, we can have an orientation change consistently over a period of time!